 In a wrongful death case, not just anyone can file a claim.
 Each party’s ‘legal standing’ will be important, which refers to whether or not the specific individual is authorized (by law) to initiate a wrongful death lawsuit.
 For example, these parties typically include:

-• Immediate Family Members: Spouses, children, and, in some cases, parents or siblings of the deceased will have legal standing to file a wrongful death claim.
+• Immediate Family Members: Under Georgia’s wrongful death statute for spouses and children, immediate family members may have the legal right to pursue a claim.
 These people are traditionally considered the primary beneficiaries and, thus, those most directly affected by the loss.

 • Personal Representatives: In some situations, the personal representative of the deceased’s estate will be permitted to bring a wrongful death lawsuit on behalf of the beneficiaries.
 This representative may be named in the deceased’s will or appointed by the court.